7MinSec/LPLITE/README.md

 ---

 # What's this repo for?
-We are currently working through open [issues](https://github.com/7MinSec/LPLITE/issues) for a [GOAD](https://github.com/Orange-Cyberdefense/GOAD)-flavored version of the course.
+We are currently working through open [issues](https://github.com/7MinSec/LPLITE/issues) as we build a [GOAD](https://github.com/Orange-Cyberdefense/GOAD)-flavored version of the course - with the goal of offering it in Q3, 2025.